dylanbeattie/dylanbeattie.net/_posts/2024/2024-02-20-recording-meetups.md

 typora-root-url: .\..\..
 ---

-For the last few months, I've been recording the talks at the London .NET User Group on video so we can post them on YouTube after the event, and I've had some questions about the setup I use to record them.
+For the last few months, I've been recording the talks at the London .NET User Group on video so we can post them on YouTube after the event.
+The videos are online at [https://www.youtube.com/@LondonDotNet](https://www.youtube.com/@LondonDotNet), and I've had some questions about the setup I use to record them.
+Some from interested people looking to do something similar at their own events, some from people who show up early while I'm still setting up and go "wow, what's with all the shiny things?"
+So here's how it works.

 ![dylanbeattie-recording-meetups](/images/posts/2024/dylanbeattie-recording-meetups-1708431475830-8.png)